dug22/carpentry/userguide.md

 <div align= "justify">

 ## Overview
-While Java is a popular language, you do not hear about Java being used for Data Science related tasks.
+While Java is a popular language, you do not hear about Java being used forData Science related tasks.
 Carpentry simplifies data science tasks for Java developers with ease.
-Just like a carpenter shapes and transforms wood into useful material, Carpentry is a Java DataFrame library that lets you efficiently shape, transform, analyze, and visualize data simply.
-Carpentry supports tasks like loading, exporting, cleaning, transforming, filtering, visualizing, and summarizing data.
-This user guide will give you an in depth understanding of how Carpentry works.
+Just like how a skilled carpenter shapes and transforms wood into useful products, Carpentry aims to help Java developers to shape and transform their data into meaningful insights.
+Carpentry is a Java DataFrame library that supports tasks like loading, exporting, cleaning, transforming, filtering, visualizing, and summarizing data.This user guide will give you an in depth understanding of how Carpentry works.

 ## Getting Started